zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 ![png](/images/posts/vector_dbs_and_cosine_similarity_search_files/vector_dbs_and_cosine_similarity_search_32_0.png)

-    Cosine similarity between vector_a and vector_a (orthogonal): 1.0
+    Cosine similarity between vector_a and vector_a (same direction): 1.0
     Cosine similarity between vector_a and vector_b (orthogonal): 0.0
     Cosine similarity between vector_a and vector_c (opposite direction): -1.0

-In this context, a cosine similarity score of 0.9925 suggests that the vectors are highly similar and almost align perfectly with each other!
+In this context, a cosine similarity score of 0.9925 suggests that the vectors are highly similar and almost align perfectly with each other.
 If we re-examine our previously created vector plot, we can see that the angle between vectors $A$ and $B$ is extremely small, signifying that the vectors are nearly parallel and thus confirming their high similarity.

 To add support for cosine similarity in our vector database, we need to modify our existing `cosine_similarity` function to compare a single query vector against our database of stored embedding vectors.
 We can achieve this by nesting the formula inside a loop and returning the similarity scores for each vector pairing in a list.